-Until 31st of March, we have had nine project meetings, either at NM, UCPH or LL.
-Minutes were taken at all meetings.
-Further we have held many different meetings with our collaborators (see above) in Brede to show them the relevant objects.
+We have project meetings approximately once a month, either at NM, UCPH or LL.
+Minutes are taken at all meetings.
+Further we have held many different meetings with our collaborators (see above) in Brede to show them the relevant archaeological objects.

 At the Saxo Institute, UCPH, we announced a meeting for the students who wanted to be involved in the project.
-The meeting was held at NM the 11th of December 2018 and three students attended, Ida Andersen, Freja Astrid Petersen and Signe Vind.
-They also attended a meeting in LL the 23rd of January 2019 and in the upcoming months, they will have different tasks in the project.
+The meeting was held at NM the 11th of December 2018 and one student, Signe Vind, got involved in the project.
+Signe is a talented spinner and will be spinning the yarn for the reconstructed kirtle and dress in sub-project 2.
 We have furthermore made an agreement with Associate Professor Henriette Lyngstrøm, UCPH, that her students can use the project as starting point for their assignments about iron objects and experimental archaeology.

-In September we had a meeting with Nanna Nielsen, a visual anthropologist who was interested in making a short movie (3 minutes) about the project.
+In September 2018 we had a meeting with Nanna Nielsen, a visual anthropologist who was interested in making a short movie (3 minutes) about the project.
 This is still an open offer and will cost about DKK 40.000.

 A collaboration with Kopenhagen Fur was declined and it was decided to work with Theresa Emmerich Kamper, UK, instead for the production of the fur and skin garments.
 Theresa can provide the needed furs and skins, tanned in the correct way.
 Furthermore, she is an experienced skin maker and has sewn many skin garments before.
+Theresa has now provided the needed skins and furs and will be sewing the skin garments in spring 2020.

-On the 12th of March we had a meeting in Land of Legends where archaeologist Stella Macheridis from University of Lund attended.
+On the 12th of March 2019 we had a meeting in Land of Legends where archaeologist Stella Macheridis from University of Lund attended.
 Stella is working on a post doc about sheep breeding in the Late Germanic Iron and Viking Age and her research will be valuable to the project when it comes to mapping the evolution of the sheep breeds and wool types.